lammps/lammps/doc/src/fix_pimd.rst

 The keyword *fixcom* specifies whether the center-of-mass of the extended ring-polymer system is fixed during the pimd simulation.
 Once *fixcom* is set to be *yes*, the center-of-mass velocity will be distracted from the centroid-mode velocities in each step.

+The keyword *lj* should be used if :doc:`lj units <units>` is used for *fix pimd/langevin*.
+Typically one may want to use reduced units to run the simulation, and then convert the results into some physical units (for example, :doc:`metal units <units>`).
+In this case, the 5 quantities in the physical mass units are needed: epsilon (energy scale), sigma (length scale), mass, Planck's constant, mvv2e (mass * velocity^2 to energy conversion factor).
+Planck's constant and mvv2e can be found in src/update.cpp.
+If there is no need to convert reduced units to physical units, set all these five value to 1.

 The PIMD algorithm in LAMMPS is implemented as a hyper-parallel scheme as described in :ref:`Calhoun <Calhoun>`.
 In LAMMPS this is done by using :doc:`multi-replica feature <Howto_replica>` in LAMMPS, where each